 So where does it end?
 How small can we make transistors?
 How densely can we pack chips?
 No one can say for sure.
 Every year, scientists continue to thwart prognosticators' attempts to define the limits of integration.
 In fact, more than one skeptic raised an eyebrow when, in 1965, Intel founder Gordon Moore stated, "The density of transistors in an integrated circuit will double every year."
 The current version of this prediction is usually conveyed as "the density of silicon chips doubles every 18 months."
 This assertion has become known as Moore's Law.
 Moore intended this postulate to hold for only 10 years.
-However, advances in chip manufacturing processes have allowed this assertion to hold for almost 40 years (and many believe it will continue to hold well into the 2010s).
+However, advances in chip manufacturing processes have allowed this assertion to hold for more than 50 years.